History Marine Corps

 The organizational structure of the marines is based on the principle of the parallel existence of two organizations: administrative, operating in peacetime, and operational, used for the period of hostilities and exercises, as well as performing daily service as part of the advanced naval forces.

-According to the administrative organization, the US Marine Corps includes the Atlantic and Pacific Fleet Marine Corps (regular ground forces and naval infantry), a reserve, ship detachments, coast guard units, support units, training units and combat units.
+According to the administrative organization, the US Marine Corps includes the forces of the Atlantic and Pacific Fleets (regular ground forces and Aviation Marine Corps), reserve, naval units, coastal guard units, support units, training and combat units and units.

 The naval forces of the fleets comprise three divisions, three rear service groups and reinforcement units, as well as three wings.